 Parrots are good at sensing another person’s energy.
-If the stranger is loud and boisterous before earning the parrot’s trust, they may get bitten while attempting to interact.
+If the stranger is loud and boisterous before earning the parrot’s trust, they may get bitten when attempting to interact.

-Parrots are hunted by many different animals, including:
+Parrots are hunted by many different animals, which includes the following:

 It’s instinctual for parrots to be wary if anything moves quickly.
-Dogs, cats, and other birds can trigger danger signals in the parrot’s mind, putting them into a state of high alert, which can end in an attack.
+Dogs, cats, and other birds can trigger danger signals, putting them into a state of high alert, which can end in an attack.

 Loud noises put parrots on edge because parrots have good hearing.

-While certain sounds aren’t too loud for humans, they can be frightening to a parrot.
-The shrill cries and shrieks of babies are especially grating and unsettling to the ears of parrots.
+While certain sounds aren’t too loud for humans, they can frighten a parrot.
+The shrill cries of babies are especially grating and unsettling to parrots.

-Due to parrots’ well-developed brains, emotional sensitivity, and social awareness, parrots get stressed out, which is why they’re so difficult to raise.
+Due to parrots’ advanced intelligence, emotional sensitivity, and social awareness, parrots get stressed out, which is why they’re so difficult to raise.

 Parrots require attention and special care to ensure they live worry-free lives.
-Psittacine experts believe that parrots require 4 hours of attention a day.
+Psittacine experts believe that parrots require 2-4 hours of attention and out-of-cage exercise.

-Long-term stress leads to stereotypes, which are behavioral issues in parrots that stem from stress.
+Long-term stress leads to stereotypies, which are behavioral issues in parrots that stem from stress.

-Aggressiveness is a common stereotype.
-Parrots don’t know how to deal with stress, so they lash out.
-When alone, parrots may direct that inner frustration towards themselves and self-mutilate.
+Parrots struggle to cope with stress, so they lash out.
+When alone, parrots may direct that inner frustration toward themselves and self-mutilate.